 “Oh, that 2017 Terlano Quarz Sauvignon Blanc is remarkable.
 The vineyard is in a valley with deposits of quartz all over.
 It gives it a depth unlike any Sauvignon Blanc I’ve had in a long time.”

-One you start learning about wine, people will have to beg you to stop spouting off random facts about it.
+One you start learning about wine, people will have to beg you to stop spouting off random facts like the names of various wine bottle sizes.
 Put those facts to good use and upsell.
+Master this skill and you can sell a case of wine in a night.

 Food pairing is a big part of wine knowledge.
 It adds another level of contextualization onto a wine order that makes it that much more attractive.